Star Valley (Wyoming): History

+There are multiple theories as to where the name "Star Valley" came from.
+One theory is the name came from a general authority of the Church of Jesus Christ of Latter-Day Saints (LDS Church) proclaiming it "the Star of All Valleys" for its natural beauty, and this name was later shortened to "Star Valley."
+Another, less supported, theory suggests that the name came from the word "starvation," (or "to starve") – a name that the area gained during the bitter winters of the 1880s.

-Star Valley was inhabited mainly by Shoshone Indians in the summer and fall months until the early 19th century.
-The natives were drawn to the valley for its abundant game and the pure salt deposits found near the present town of Auburn and also to the south of Afton, Wyoming there are more renowned salt deposits.
+Star Valley was originally inhabited by peoples from many tribes and nations.
+Some of those may include the Shoshone Tribe, the Northern Arapaho Tribe, and the Bannock Tribe.
+They were drawn to the valley for its abundant game and pure salt deposits found in the "Upper Valley" both near the present town of Auburn and to the south of present-day Afton.
+There is evidence to suggest that native peoples also visited the valley, because of spiritual reverence for the mountains themselves.
+Evidence of this is supported by a man-made structure called "The Enclosure" by Nathaniel P. Langford.
+It's a circular or elliptical arrangement of flat rocks 7 by 9 feet across and 3 feet high.

 American explorers are known to have traveled through the area as early as 1812, seeking new routes to the West Coast.
 Canadian and American trappers followed, frequenting the area through the 1840s.
 The 1850s and 1860s saw many emigrants passing through the upper Star Valley area via the Lander Road on the Oregon Trail.
 White settlement of the area did not begin in earnest, though, until the late 1870s when LDS Apostles Moses Thatcher and Brigham Young, Jr. chose the valley for colonization.
-Archibald Gardner and members of his extended family arrived in 1889, building and operating five mills of various types in the valley.
+Star Valley was settled in the late 1870s by William Heap and Social Rolf -- Mormon pioneers.
+Archibald Gardner and members of his extended family arrived in 1889, ten years after Heap and Rolf, building and operating five mills of various types in the valley.